The Ultimate List of Digital Marketing Terms

 (See also: Google My Business)

 Gravity Forms – A WordPress plugin that adds a customizable contact form to a website.
 This plugin keeps track of all completed form submissions, and allows for all of the fields on a form to be customized.
-Gravity Forms is the standard contact form plugin used on sites built by Geek Powered Studios.
+Gravity Forms integrates with many third parties and is therefore the standard contact form plugin used on sites built by Geek Powered Studios.

 HARO – Stands for Help A Reporter Out.
 Three times a day Monday through Friday, HARO emails are sent out, listing different stories that reporters need sources for.
 Used as a marketing strategy to gain PR and link opportunities.